selagroup/diagnostics-courses/perf-jb-cpu/README.md

 * What are the background threads doing in this application?
 * Which proportion of time is actually on-CPU as opposed to various kinds of blocking?
 * How does dotTrace's sampling method work?
 (You might find [the documentation on profiling types](https://www.jetbrains.com/help/profiler/Profiling_Guidelines__Choosing_the_Right_Profiling_Mode.html) useful.)

+#### Bonus

+Experiment with dotTrace's *timeline* profiling method.
+In this mode, dotTrace collects information that can visualize your threads' activity on a timeline, similarly to the [Visual Studio Concurrency Visualizer](../perf-concvis-ui).
+You can run the same StupidNotepad.exe application in timeline mode and explore the resulting report.
+This is an even better way of understanding what blocked the UI thread from responding to user input quickly enough.